jisqyv/oneid-python-sdk/README.md

 If successful, `validate()` returns a dictionary with the following values:
 (fill in the format here)

-#### `draw_signin_button(callback_url[, attrs])`
+#### `draw_signin_button(callback_url[, attrs][, http_post])`

 Generates and prints JavaScript that instantiates a OneID Sign In button on the page.
 This method takes two parameters, the callback URL (address of the Validation Page) and an optional space-delimited list of optional attributes to be provided as part of the authentication.
 If no attr parameter is specified, no attributes are supplied.
+The http_post parameter should be True if the callback (Validation) page should directly function as the account page rather than output JSON causing the browser to redirect to the account page via an AJAX request (AJAX is the default).

 This method is used on the Reference Page.
-The JavaScript this method generates can alternatively be directly embedded in an HTML web page.
+Instead of calling this method, the JavaScript it generates can be directly embedded in an HTML web page.

 #### `draw_quickfill_button(callback_url, attrs)`